Michael Bulfin: Life and career

 Bulfin's artistic career has been greatly influenced by the imagery he has encountered in his scientific career.
 While not his field he has also followed developments in astronomy, cosmology and nuclear science.
-As well as these influences his paintings and graphics - in particular - have been influenced by two different sources of scientific imagery: laboratory created thin sections of soils and minerals viewed, through the microscope, under polarised light, which he studied in the laboratory in Germany.
-These slides which yielded abstract imagery of wondrous colour were a major influence on his early painting.
+As well as these influences his paintings and graphics - in particular - have been influenced by two different sources of scientific imagery: laboratory-created thin sections of soils and minerals viewed, through the microscope, under polarised light, which he studied in the laboratory in Germany.
+These slides which yielded abstract imagery of wondrous colour were a major influence on his early paintings.
 Satellite and air photo imagery of the earth's surface, which revealed shapes, colours and forms unseen from the surface were an influence on his later painting and graphic work.